Turning The Ship Around: How To Achieve Record Breaking Numbers For Your Magic: The Gathering Events

 The running of the event itself

-- Registration – When players turn up to your event, make sure that you address and welcome each and every single one of them, by name wherever possible.
+- Registration – Make sure you have a banner pointing players to the right place, people in the past have used band banners from printmoz.com since they are easy to deal with and print whatever you want.
+When players turn up to your event, make sure that you address and welcome each and every single one of them, by name wherever possible.
 Have someone welcome players with a smile and get them to find a table, get comfortable, do some trading, have some coffee and donuts, get settled and clear the way for other players and customers.
 You’ll want to avoid long queues where possible.
 Do this while registrations are taking place.
 When there is nobody else in the queue to register then go and let more players know that they can register.
 Keep doing this till everyone is registered.
 Let everyone know what the plan is about 10 minutes before the event is due to start.
 If the event looks like it’s going to be starting late, most likely due to latecomers, then let the players know.

 - Announcements – Once everyone is registered, then print and post the pairings.
 Let the players know so that they can find their tables and take their seats.
 You are now ready to make your announcements, this is the single time when you will have all your players’ attention.
 You should take the opportunity to: